Two Chinese national team cricketers to play PSL next year - PakObserver

 “We organize cricket matches on week-end to promote this game among Chinese people,” he added.

-He said that every year, Pakistanis organize events to celebrate Independence Day and Pakistan Day with great enthusiasm in Keqiao, popular for its polyester fabric manufacturing all over the world.
+He said that every year, Pakistanis organize events to celebrate Independence Day and Pakistan Day with great enthusiasm in Keqiao, popular for its polyester fabric manufacturing all over the world.—APP

-“We are living here for a long time and are contributing to the development of both Pakistan and China,” he added.

-He, however, said that Pakistani community has asked the local administration to help set up educational institutions for the education of their children.